Sainan/analogue-socd-resolution/README.md

 ## Supported Keyboards

-This project is mainly aimed at the Keychron Q1 HE, but keyboards from Wooting and the Razer Huntsman series are also supported.
+This project supports [all analogue keyboards that Soup supports](https://github.com/calamity-inc/universal-analog-plugin/issues/1), but is mainly aimed at Keychron Q1 HE and Drunkdeer keyboards.
+Notably, however, keyboards from Wooting and the Razer Huntsman series are also supported.

 ## Instructions